schmaustech/assisted-installer-pxe-blog/README.md

   selfLink: ""
 ~~~

-Once the cluster installation completes in my case after around 60 minutes we can confirm the cluster installation is done by executing the following command to see the agent status:
+Once the cluster installation completes in my case after around 60 minutes we can confirm the spoke cluster installation is done by executing the following command to see the agent status:

 ~~~bash
 $ oc get agent -n kni21 -w